Free Golf Instruction:

 - By following this routine, your will automatically have great ball position each time you use your driver.
 Consistency is a key to success.
 Please see the Driver Ball Position Lesson for more details.

 Good Spacing Equals Good Knee Flex

-- After spreading your feet, make sure to keep your club behind the ball.
+- When spreading your feet apart, keep your club behind the ball.

 - If there is a lot of extra room it means that you are standing too far away from the ball which will cause you to bend your knees too much.
 Likewise, if you can't fit your hand in between it means you are standing too close to the ball which will cause your legs to be too straight and not have enough knee flex.

 - If you are still unsure if you have the right amount of knee flex...try this little test.
 Stand straight up with your legs and back completely straight.
 Bend your knees and without bending from your hips, look straight down.
 Your knees should cover your golf shoe laces.
 If you can see the knots on your shoes then you don't have enough knee flex.
 It you can't see your toes then your are bending too much.